econia-labs/econia/src/docker/README.md

 **1. Set environment variables.**

 See the file `example.env` for an example configuration.
-Copy and rename this file to `.env`, which is ignored by git, so that the docker compose will pick it up.
+Copy and rename this file to `.env`, which is ignored by git, so that the Docker Compose will pick it up.
+Then modify the options to use a local end-to-end testing chain.
 The new, copied and renamed file goes into the same folder as the template.

 **2. Run the docker compose.**